SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU15.md

 When you added a filtered history tab that had to show active alarms, masked alarms and information events, no information events would be shown.

-#### Dashboards app & Low-code apps: Popup panel showing a PDF preview would incorrectly have a scroll bar [ID_36131]
+#### Dashboards app & Low-Code Apps: Popup panel showing a PDF preview would incorrectly have a scroll bar [ID_36131]

 <!-- MR 10.2.0 [CU15]/10.3.0 [CU3] - FR 10.3.6 -->